 Those kinds of speed exercises are a little more advanced and more challenging, because these melody lines with notes doubled over different strings, contain wider stretches.

-Here lots of ascending examples on the top strings.
+Here are lots of ascending examples on the top strings.

 Every bar is 1 technique exercise that you want to loop.
 All examples are ascending melodic phrases.

 All the above examples are in triplets and sextuplets.
 Of course, you could also make lines with 16th notes.